Henry Darger

-From around 1910 to 1930, Darger wrote the 15,145-page novel In The Realms of the Unreal, centered on a rebellion of child slaves on a fantastical planet.
-The Vivian Sisters, the seven princesses of Abbieannia, fight on behalf of the Christian nations against the enslaving Glandelinians.
+From around the early 1910s to the late 1930s, Darger wrote the 15,145-page novel In the Realms of the Unreal, centered on a rebellion of child slaves on a fantastical planet.
+The chief protagonists are the Vivian Girls, who fight to free the children from the enslaving Glandelinians.
 Inspired by the American Civil War and martyrdom stories, it features lengthy, gruesome descriptions of battles, many ending with the mass killing of rebel children.
 Between 1912 and 1925, Darger produced collages, often only loosely correlated to the book.
 Later he made these with watercolors and traced figures taken from popular sources such as magazines and children's books.
 These paintings grew more elaborate over time, with some of his largest works exceeding 10 ft in length.
 Little girls, often in combat, are a primary focus; for unknown reasons, they are frequently depicted naked and exclusively with male genitalia.
-Other writings by Darger include a roughly 8,000-page unfinished sequel to In The Realms of the Unreal entitled Further Adventures of the Vivian Girls in Chicago, a decade-long daily weather journal, and The History of My Life—consisting of a 206-page autobiography followed by several thousand pages about the destruction caused by a fictional Illinois tornado.
+Other writings by Darger include a roughly 8,000-page unfinished sequel to In the Realms of the Unreal entitled Further Adventures of the Vivian Girls in Chicago, a decade-long daily weather journal, and The History of My Life—consisting of a 206-page autobiography followed by several thousand pages about the destruction caused by a fictional Illinois tornado.

 Darger made no efforts to publish his work, and it was unknown to others until shortly before his death.
-He is frequently associated with the outsider art movement, which focuses on self-taught creators outside the mainstream art community.
-His art was discovered and popularized by his former landlords and is now featured in many museum collections, with the largest at the American Folk Art Museum in New York City and the Intuit Art Museum in Chicago.
-Initial critical analysis of him and his work incorporated psychobiography, often focused on his many depictions of nude and brutalized children.
+He is frequently associated with the outsider art movement, which encompasses the work of self-taught creators outside the mainstream art community who frequently produce very singular and unusual work.
+His art was popularized by his former landlords and is now featured in many museum collections, with the largest at the American Folk Art Museum in New York City and the Intuit Art Museum in Chicago.
+Initial critical analysis of him and his work took a psychoanalytical approach, often focused on his many depictions of nude and brutalized children.
 Scholars have hypothesized several different psychological conditions Darger may have suffered from.
 Theories from earlier scholars that he was a pedophile or murderer have been discredited.